Home The Sell Sider Publishers Don’t Need A Reset Button. They Need Stability.

 Underneath the shift to streamline everything is data.

-Publishers are investing in aligning their ad tech stacks and BI with best practice tools to see and show how their value travels across the open web, apps, CTV and live events.
+Publishers are investing in aligning their ad tech stacks and BI with best practice tools to see and show how their value travels across the open web, apps, CTV, live streaming and events.
 They need cleaner proof of performance, especially as retail and commerce budgets are demanding outcome-based validation.
 Reach is no longer enough.

-In a year defined by contraction, curation offers one of the few levers publishers still control.
+In a year defined by contraction, curation offers one of the few levers publishers can still control (if they own more of their supply path, that is).

 Stability doesn’t mean retreat